 What would you do if you needed to fart in a public place?
-Some of us would go to the restroom, others find a “hiding place”, some look for a place that there is a lot of noise and try to blend in while others hold it until they get to the car.
+Some of us would go to the restroom, others find a “hidingplace”, and some look for a place where there is a lot of noise and try to blend in while others hold it until they get to the car.
 No matter what your farting etiquette is, emotions are kinda the same thing.
-If you absolutely need to have a little emotional outburst, then follow you farting etiquette.
-Go to the nearest restroom, hiding place or wait until it’s safe to do so.
+If you need to have a little emotional outburst, then follow your farting etiquette.
+Go to the nearest restroom, hiding place, or wait until it’s safe to do so.

 Enough is enough